reactjs/react.dev/src/content/reference/react/cache.md

 }
 ```
 [//]: # 'TODO: add link and mention to use documentation when merged'
-[//]: # 'To render components that use asynchronous data in Client Components, see `use` documentation.'
+[//]: # 'To render Components that use asynchronous data in Client Components, see `use` documentation.'

 </Note>